Principles of operator algebras: 6a. Random matrices

-Of course, do not expect an easy answer to this.
-Quantum spaces are more or less the same thing as operator algebras, and from this perspective, our question becomes ``what are the operator algebras, and what is to be done with them'', obviously difficult.
-And there is even worse, because when remembering that operator algebras are closely related to quantum mechanics, our question becomes something of type ``what is quantum mechanics, mathematically, and what is to be done with it''.
+With this understood, the philosophical problem is now, what to do with our quantum spaces, be them of random matrix type $Y=M_N\times X$, or more general.
+Good question, and do not expect a simple answer to it.
+Indeed, quantum spaces are more or less the same thing as operator algebras, and from this perspective, our question becomes ``what are the operator algebras, and what is to be done with them'', obviously difficult.

+And there is even worse, because when remembering that operator algebras are more or less the same thing as quantum mechanics, our question becomes something of type ``what is quantum mechanics, and what is to be done with it''.
 So, modesty.

-Getting back to Earth, now that we have our question and philosophy, for the whole remainder of this book, let us get into random matrices.
-Philosophically speaking, what we have so far provides us with an epsilon of answer to Question 6.1, as follows:
+Getting back to Earth, now that we have our questions and philosophy, for the whole remainder of this book, let us get into random matrices.
+Quite remarkably, these provide us with an epsilon of answer to our philosophical questions, as follows:

 \begin{answer} The simplest quantum spaces are those coming from random matrix algebras, which are as follows, with $X$ being a usual probability space,